Summary

 - Nutrients for which there are increased requirements during pregnancy include folate, iron, vitamin B12 and iodine.

 - Iron is required for oxygen transport in the body.
 Iron supplements can be advised by your doctor during pregnancy, but do not take them unless your doctor recommends them.
+Iron-rich foods include meat, chicken, fish and legumes.
 Increasing vitamin C intake can help increase iron absorption from foods.

 - Folate is important 3 months before and in the first trimester of pregnancy to avoid neural tube defects (like spina bifida) in the baby.
 All women of childbearing age should eat high-folate foods (such as green leafy vegetables, fruits and legumes).
-If planning for pregnancy, it’s important to obtain 400 µg folate/ day and if you are pregnant, this increases to 600 µg/day.
-This can be obtained from a folate supplement and a diet high in folate-rich foods (remember to talk to your doctor first).
-It is now mandatory for all bread-making flour to be fortified with folic acid (a form of folate that is added to foods).
-This will help women reach their recommended intake of folate.
+If planning for pregnancy or pregnant it is important to take a supplement of 500 micrograms (500 mg) each day.
+It is difficult to get enough folate from food alone.
+Great to note that all bread-making flour in Australia has added folate to help.

 - Iodine is important for normal growth and development of the baby.
-Iodine supplements are often advised during pregnancy to meet the increased needs, as food sources (such as seafood, iodised salt and bread) are unlikely to provide enough iodine.
+Iodine supplements are often advised during pregnancy to meet the increased needs, as food sources (such as fish, seafood, iodised salt and bread) are unlikely to provide enough iodine.
 Talk to your doctor about this.
+Note: Kelp/seaweed tablets are not recommended (dose of iodine is too high).

 - The recommended intake of calcium does not specifically increase during pregnancy.
-It is, however, very important that pregnant people do meet calcium requirements during pregnancy.
+It is, however, very important that pregnant people do meet calcium requirements during pregnancy from dairy foods or calcium fortified foods.

-- No one knows the safe limit of alcohol consumption during pregnancy.
+- No amount of alcohol is safe during pregnancy.
 Recommendations are to not drink at all.
+Alcohol can cause serious and permanent damage to the baby.

 - Pregnant people are advised to avoid foods that are associated with increased risk of the listeria bacteria (such as soft cheese and cold seafood) and to be careful with foods that are more likely to contain mercury (such as flake).
 Listeria can seriously affect your growing baby.